In this article...

 Can I Change the Purchase Price During Attorney Review?

 The purchase price is not a term that parties can address during attorney review.
 The purchase price is generally a binding term unless a specific conditional provision is met closer to closing.
-The cure for this condition not being met is generally not a basis for modifying the purchase price.
+The cure for this condition not being met is generally not a basis for modifying the price.

 What Terms or Conditions Can be Modified During the Attorney Review Period?